 One possible theory is that Duane and Rick swapped guitars on the night of September 16th, 1970 at the Daytona Beach, Florida, and then some time after Kim Payne took the newly acquired cherry burst and Duane’s first Goldtop – a 1950s model which did have pickup covers (more about this guitar here – 1950s Gibson Les Paul Goldtop) – to a guitar shop in Decatur, GA to swap the pickups.

 After Duane’s death, the guitar changed a couple of hands before ending up with Scot LaMar who restored the guitar to original condition, including the original Goldtop finish, now done by Tom Murphy.
 Nowadays Scot often loans it to Warren Haynes, Derek Trucks, Vince Gill, and others for live gigs.
+When not played, it spends most of its time at the Big House Museum in Macon, Georgia, which LaMar agrees is the place it belongs to.

 This was the guitar that Duane allegedly traded for his Fender Coronado II – which we mentioned previously.
 It was most likely used as a backup guitar that came into play on rare occasions just in 1970 – if a string broke on his Les Paul Goldtop.